-- School staff may refer a student for services after consulting with school administration and conferring with parents/guardians to obtain consent; - School staff (administrators, teachers or support staff) should work with parents/guardians to complete the Clinic Referral Forms for Counseling; - When completing the referral, please ensure that all family contact information (addresses and telephone numbers) are valid. - The completed referral should be sent to the geographically appropriate clinic for the respective Local District (these are identified at the top of the referral form). - Once the referral is received and processed, School Mental Health staff will contact families via telephone or mail to schedule an intake appointment. - During the intake and assessment processes, School Mental Health staff will work collaboratively with school-based staff, particularly the referring party. - Appropriate mental health treatment is provided to students and families based on need.
+- School staff may refer a student for services after consulting with school administration and conferring with parents/guardians to obtain consent; - School staff (administrators, teachers or support staff) should work with parents/guardians to complete the Clinic Referral Forms for Counseling; - When completing the referral, please ensure that all family contact information (addresses and telephone numbers) are valid; - The completed referral should be sent to the geographically appropriate clinic in the respective Local District (these are identified at the top of the referral form);

+- Once the referral is received and processed, School Mental Health staff will contact families via telephone or mail to schedule an intake appointment; - Appropriate mental health treatment is provided to students and families based on need.

 When appropriate, School Mental Health Clinic staff may provide case management services to students and families to connect them to other health and social services agencies.
-For additional information visit the School Mental Health website: https://achieve.lausd.net/smh.
+All services rendered at Clinics and Wellness Centers are confidential.
+For additional information, visit the School Mental Health website: https://achieve.lausd.net/smh.